-I didn’t realize how difficult it is to build connections in countries in which you can’t speak the language.
-Yes, here in Amsterdam nearly everyone speaks English.
+I didn’t realize how difficult it is to build connections in countries where you can’t speak the language.
+Yes, here in Amsterdam, nearly everyone speaks English.
 However, meetups generally have this balance between Dutch locals and expats that can be tough to navigate.

 I’ve been trying to learn Dutch but it’s not easy given that everyone will defer to English unless you truly can speak Dutch like a local.
 Luckily, Amsterdam is a city that is filled with digital nomads and expats, so it could be much worse.